 Eat good, do good

-Over 50% of Vesta’s menu is vegan, including their decadent macaroni cheese.
+Vesta has a wealth of vegan options, including their decadent macaroni cheese.
 Served with a delicious slice of charred garlic bread, this is definitely a good option to try at this West End restaurant.

 Plus, thanks to its partnership to Social Bite, you can pay-it-forward and make sure that vulnerable people in the community can also enjoy a decent meal too.